< Back

 Results:

-Degenerative changes in the arytenoid cartilage were observed in all analyzed tissues.
-Degeneration was noted to varying degrees but was present across all levels of BOAS and LC severity.
+All analysed tissues showed degenerative changes in the arytenoid cartilage.
+Although the degree of degeneration varied, it was present across all degrees of BOAS and LC severity.
 Most of the cartilages were classified as mildly (48%) or moderately (44%) degenerated.
-No significant correlation (p>0.05) was observed between degeneration scores and the severity levels of BOAS and LC.
+No significant correlation (

 Conclusions: